Do More, Be More

 Our Coach — Mike Ritchie

-The Y’s master team is fortunate to be lead by Mike Ritchie.
+The Y’s adult swim team is fortunate to be lead by Mike Ritchie.
 Mike grew up on a small island on the northeast coast of Florida, known as Fernandina Beach.
-Mike swam on the local AAU team and was on the inaugural High School Team.
+He swam on the local AAU team and was on the inaugural High School Team.
 Mike swam at the Florida HS state meet his junior and senior years of high school.
 Mike went to college at the Georgia Institute of Technology, where he swam for one and a half years.
 Mike also swam and coached for several US Navy teams while in the service from 1976 – 1979.

 He began coaching the summer after he graduated from high school when I took over the local AAU team in 1974.
 Mike coached the Stillwater USS swim team for 5 years from 1980 – 1985, was an assistant coach of the White Bear Lake HS from 1981 – 1985, and served as an assistant coach St Cloud Swim Club 1986 -1988.
 In 1987, Mike became the head coach at the College of St. Benedict where he stayed for 10 years.
 In Mike’s tenure with the College of St. Benedict, his team became the first team to win the MIAC championship other than St. Olaf in 13 years in 1998.
 Mike also served as co-head coach at the College of St. Benedict from 2009-2012.